vonunwerth/Seacucumber/README.md

 ```
 Replace [NAME] with the name of your new procedure and [MATCHER] with the name of your new matcher class.

-#### Start with your procedure:
+## Start with your procedure:
 If you want to create your own procedure, you need maven.
 So your last step before you have a ready procedure is to call this in maven:

 `mvn clean package`

 This create a new target folder at your storage (at the place where you storage this project).
-At the folder is a .jar file and this is your procedure.
+In the folder is a .jar file and this is your procedure.
 The last step is to drag the file to your plugins folder at your database.
 If you have a problem with this step, please check [this](https://github.com/vonunwerth/Seacucumber/blob/master/Instruction/Instructions.pdf).

-#### Good to know: Procedures and User functions
+## Good to know: Procedures and User functions
 If you want more Knowledge about Neo4j Procedures and user functions you can read this:

 Procedures and UserFunctions should have a own Package for storage, this is for a better methods call.